-The second diamond we saw at Parramatta was a 0.51ct F color Si2 clarity round diamond in a solitaire setting for AU$4,980.
+The second diamond we saw at Parramatta was a 0.51ct F color SI2 clarity round diamond in a solitaire setting for AU$4,980.
 This was a nice diamond, but the price was crazy.
-Here is a stunning 1/2ct F color, SI2 clarity round diamond for AU$1,521.
-If you add it to this comparable ring, the total price is AU$2,104.
-That is a whopping 58% less than the ring from Midas Jewellers.
+Here is a stunning 1/2ct F color, SI2 clarity round diamond from Blue Nile for AU$1,695.
+If you add it to this comparable ring, the total price is AU$2,356.
+That is a whopping 53% less than the ring from Midas Jewellers.

 The first diamond we saw at the Westfield Bondi Junction was a 0.70ct D color SI1 clarity round diamond in an 18kt white gold solitaire setting for AU$7,800.
-Here is a comparable diamond from Blue Nile for AU$3.591.
-Adding it to a solitaire setting gets you an identical ring for AU$4,174.
-That is 47% less than the ring from Midas Jewellers.
+Here is a comparable diamond from Blue Nile for AU$3.741.
+Adding it to a solitaire setting gets you an identical ring for AU$4,324.
+That is 45% less than the ring from Midas Jewellers.

 The last diamond we saw was similar to the previous one just one grade lower in clarity for AU$6,800.
-Here is a similar 0.70ct D color, SI2 clarity round diamond for AU$,3,221.
+Here is a similar 0.70ct D color, SI2 clarity round diamond from Blue Nile for AU$,3,221.
 That is a total price for the ring of AU$3,804.
-This is the “lowest” savings of 45%.
+This is the “lowest” savings of 44%.

 Before you buy a diamond, get personal buying advice from industry veterans.
 We'll help you get the best diamond for the money.